What is the Hubble Telescope?

 The Hubble Telescope is owned and operated by NASA, which means that only researchers and scientists affiliated with NASA or other space agencies can use it for research purposes.

-This is because using the telescope requires specialist knowledge and training to ensure it is used effectively.
+This is because using a telescope requires specialized knowledge and training to ensure it is used effectively.

 Although members of the public cannot directly use the Hubble Telescope, they can still benefit from its discoveries through various outreach programs run by NASA.